 Length: 352 Pages

 Behind every interview there is a backstory.
 How it came about.
 How it ended.
 The compromises that were made.
 The regrets, the rows, the deeply inappropriate comedy.

-I never expected to find myself wandering around the Maharani of Jaipurs bedroom with Bill Clinton or invited to the Miss USA beauty pageant by its owner, Donald Trump.
+I never expected to find myself wandering around the Maharani of Jaipur's bedroom with Bill Clinton or invited to the Miss USA beauty pageant by its owner, Donald Trump.
 I never expected to be thrown into a provincial Cuban jail, or to be drinking red wine at Steve Bannon's kitchen table or spend three hours in a lift with Alan Partridge.

 Airhead is my step back from the white noise.
 Before and after the camera started rolling, this is what really happened.

 'Revelatory, riveting and frequently hilarious.
-A joy from beginning to end' - JAMES O'BRIEN
+A joy from beginning to end' James O'Brien

 'Emily has a style that would make you enjoy her report on the end of the world.
-Absolutely irresistible' - JEREMY VINE
+Absolutely irresistible' Jeremy Vine

 Length: 352 Pages